AndiDittrich/WordPress.Cryptex/readme.txt

 After upgrading, go to the Cryptex settings page, check all options and click "Apply Settings" to force an update of the generated CSS files!

 == Changelog ==

+= 5.2 =
+* Changed: the default font-file to `LiberationSans-Regular.ttf`
+* Replaced: the low-level PHP based ObjectCache by the [WordPress Transient API](https://codex.wordpress.org/Transients_API)
+* Bugfix: Fatal Errors thrown in environments with missing `imageantialias()` GD function are suppressed by additional check

 = 5.1 =
 * Added: Plugin Upgrade notifications fo major releases to the admins plugin page